Career/Technical Programs of Study

 The courses of study within the Career/Technical Division are designed for students who wish to go directly into the employment field following graduation.

 The objective of the Career/Technical Division is to provide educational programs that meet local and regional workforce needs and expectations.
-Through careful alignment of curriculum with career focused competencies the college prepares students for high achievement as capable technicians, qualified craftsmen, and skilled labor.
+The college prepares students for success in technical careers by aligning its curriculum with industry-relevant skills and competencies.

 REQUIREMENTS FOR GRADUATION IN TECHNICAL PROGRAMS